 1 Professor of Law, University of Louisville.
-I thank Mathew Bizanz, Jennifer Hendricks, and L. Joseph Tackett for very capable research assistance.
-David Pritzker and Stephanie Tatham provided very helpful commentary and suggestions throughout the preparation of this report.
+I thank Mathew Bisanz, Jennifer Hendricks, and L. Joseph Tackett for very capable research assistance.
+Curtis Copeland, David Pritzker, and Stephanie Tatham provided very helpful commentary and suggestions throughout the preparation of this report.
 Special thanks to Heather Elaine Worland Chen.

 2 Pub.
-L. 101-410, Oct.
-5, 1990, 104 Stat.
-890, codified as amended at 28 U.S.C. § 2461 note.
-3 Id. § 2(a).
+L. 101-410, 104 Stat.
+890 (1990), codified as amended at 28 U.S.C. § 2461 note.

+$^{^{3}}$ Id. § 2(a).

-In practice, the Federal Civil Penalties Inflation Adjustment Act ("the Act" or "the Inflation Adjustment Act") has fallen far short of these goals.
-Three statutory defects are especially salient.
+of these goals.7 Three statutory defects are especially salient.
 First, inflation adjustments under the Act suffer from an "inflation gap."
 The Act imposes a 10 percent cap on initial penalty adjustments.
 That cap creates an "inflation gap" reflecting the sometimes considerable difference between penalties as adjusted under the Act and the levels that such penalties would reach if they were set more precisely according to an actual measure of changes in the cost of living.
 This gap grows over time and can never be closed.

 Second, the Act directs federal agencies to use Consumer Price Index data in ways that are guaranteed to be out of sync with inflation.
-Agencies must use CPI data that is at least 7 months old, and sometimes as much as 18 months old.
+Agencies must use CPI data that is at least six months old, and sometimes as much as 18 months old.
 In effect, agencies lose a year of inflation every time they make an inflation-based adjustment.
 This problem is known as "CPI lag."
 As with the "inflation gap" prescribed by the Act, errors forced by these adjustments create distortions relative to actual inflation.
 Under the existing statutory scheme, these errors can never be corrected.

-Third, the Act's rules on rounding effectively prevent some agencies from making a second round of penalty adjustments until inflation increases at least 45 percent.
-At inflation rates approximating 2.5 percent, refinements to initial penalty adjustments may not be permitted for 15 years or more.
+Third, the Act's rules on rounding, when taken together with the initial adjustment cap of 10 percent, can effectively prevent a subsequent inflation adjustment for some penalties until inflation increases at least 45 percent.
+At inflation rates approximating 2.5 percent, refinements to initial penalty adjustments may not be permitted for more than 15 years.

-This report will examine the Federal Civil Penalties Inflation Adjustment Act in detail.
-Careful parsing of statutory language reveals how the Act dictates each of these three sources of economic distortion in the inflation-based adjustment of federal civil monetary penalties.
+This report will examine the Federal Civil Penalties Inflation Adjustment Act, as amended, in detail.
+Careful parsing of statutory language reveals how the Act dictates each of these three sources of economic distortion in the inflationbased adjustment of federal civil monetary penalties.
 By recounting the legislative history of the Act, I hope to show how Congress came to adopt these provisions.
 I will then devote close attention to each of the three most salient problems afflicting the Inflation Adjustment Act: the "inflation gap" attributable to the Act's 10 percent cap on initial cost-of-living adjustments, the "CPI lag" that forces federal agencies to ignore between six and 18 months of Consumer Price Index data in adjusting civil monetary penalties, and the Act's unwieldy rounding provisions.
 This report will provide formal mathematical descriptions of the problems at hand, as well as concrete illustrations drawn from actual federal civil penalties.